-The Biosecurity Act requires that copies of the Plan be made available to the public at cost price.
-However, the GW policy is that all publications should be provided free of charge.
-Historically, public notices have been placed in the major regional papers drawing the publics' attention to the availability of the Plan.
-This process will be repeated for the 2010/11 Plan.
+Copies of the Plan will be made available to the public.
+The GW website will also contain a copy of the Plan.
+Historically, public notices have been placed in the major regional papers drawing the public's attention to the availability of the Plan.
+This process will be repeated for the 2011/12 Plan.